 The few who lived here during the early settlement of Cass County faced many hardships.
 It is equally true that they faced them fearlessly and cheerfully.
-At no time were the early settlers in particular danger from the Indians, and the story of the early history is for the greater part a picture of peace amidst rough surroundings.
+At no time were the early settlers in particular danger from the Native Americans, and the story of the early history is for the greater part a picture of peace amidst rough surroundings.

-The Shawnee Indians lived and owned land four miles west of Belton, just across the Missouri-Kansas border, on what was known as the Black Bob Reservation.
+The Shawnee tribe lived and owned land four miles west of Belton, just across the Missouri-Kansas border, on what was known as the Black Bob Reservation.
 Located in the southern part of Johnson County, Kansas, it was deeded to the Shawnees in the Treaty of May 10, 1844.
 Because of harassment from both sides at the beginning of the Civil War, the Shawnees abandoned their lands and settled in Indian Territory, now Oklahoma.
 At the end of the war, they found their lands in Kansas had been occupied by white settlers, and most Shawnee had to return to Indian Territory empty-handed.

 During the Spring of 1828, David Creek became the first recorded non-native settler in Cass County on a location just northwest of Pleasant Hill Cemetery.
 By 1833, a French trader named Blois opened a store about three miles east of the present cemetery, but soon sold his stock of goods to William H. Duncan and Walter H. Taylor.
 They settled on the high ground (now the North section of the Pleasant Hill Cemetery) and in 1835 sold the business to William Ferrell, an itinerant Methodist Episcopal minister, who, in 1836, sold it to William Winlock Wright and Nathan E. Harrelson.
 Harrelson eventually sold his interest in the business to Wright, who was for a number of years, the only storekeeper.

-The First white settler on the site of modern Harrisonville was James Lackey, in 1830.
+The first settler on the site of modern Harrisonville was James Lackey, in 1830.
 Others early settlers were Humphrey Hunt, John Blythe and Dr. Joseph Hudspeth.
 Lackey was considered a “squatter,” as he built a cabin and enclosed a small field on the tract of public land taken for county seat purposes.

-In the spring of 1837 the town of Harrisonville was located by Enoch Rice, Francis Prine and Welcome Scott, who had been appointed commissioners by the state legislature in the winter of 1836.
+In the spring of 1837, the town of Harrisonville was created by Enoch Rice, Francis Prine and Welcome Scott, who had been appointed commissioners by the state legislature in the winter of 1836.
 These commissioners in company with Matin Rice, the county surveyor, met at the home of John Cook on April 3, 1837 and finally decided on Lackey’s pre-emption claim.
-In May they laid off the town in lots 3, 4, 5 and 6 of the northeast and northwest quarters of Section 4, Township 44N., Range 31W.
+In May, they laid off the town in lots 3, 4, 5 and 6 of the northeast and northwest quarters of Section 4, Township 44N, Range 31W.
 Within these 160 acres there were to be four streets: Wall and Pearl running east to west, Lexington and Independence going north and south, each less than forty feet wide.
 Fleming Harris was appointed as town commissioner on April 8, 1837.
 The first town lots were sold on June 12 of that year; those facing the public square sold at $20 each, the others at $10.

 “DEMOCRAT” was strongly urged as a name for the new town but was finally rejected.
 Instead, the town was named after Albert G. Harrison, a U.S. representative from Missouri.